 In a way, I feel blessed to be in a situation where I have the resources and mindset to spend less than what I earn.
 If you are in debt, the primary goal is to save and get rid of debt, become a saver before an investor.

 So readers, if goal setting is so important in life what can we do to make them effective and actually achieve them.

-If not setting a goal, causes us to live a mediocre life, setting a goal that’s unrealistic causes us to stress, strain and eventually be unmotivated.
+If not set a goal, causes us to live a mediocre life, setting a goal that’s unrealistic causes us to stress, strain and eventually be unmotivated.

 It’s better not to set goals than a series of goals written and never achieved.

-When you have series of failures and you still take on the task of goal setting, your body goes through internal conflict.
-At first you will feel the stress, eventually your body gets used to it.
-In the next stage you would get used to setting goals, but your mind doesn’t takes it seriously and learns to ignore them.
+When you have a series of failures and you still take on the task of goal setting, your body goes through internal conflict.
+At first, you will feel the stress, eventually, your body gets used to it.
+In the next stage, you would get used to setting goals, but your mind doesn’t take it seriously and learns to ignore them.
 You will lose accountability with yourself and will potentially carry on this week will power in other areas of your life.

 So how to handle this beast….
 By eating one bite a time

 In Japan, samurai’s are trained from the age of 4, they are asked to jump on bamboo shoots every day.
 Since they do it as ritual every day, they develop the potent to jump higher as the bamboo grows.